laboon/ebook/text/98_glossary_of_terms.md

 __KPI__: Abbreviation for __Key Performance Indicator__.

-__Security Testing__: Testing that the system meets the criteria of the InfoSec Triad, that the system is safe from unauthorized tampering and/or access.
+__Security testing__: Testing that the system meets the criteria of the InfoSec Triad, that the system is safe from unauthorized tampering and/or access.

 __InfoSec Triad__: The three criteria that indicate a secure system - confidentiality, integrity, and availability.